Low-Dose CT Scan

-*and other at risk groups who may benefit from the screening*
+- Other potential groups at risk who may benefit from the screening:

 - Repeated exposure to second-hand smoke